Lecturer: Robert MacKay

 - Differentiation in more than one dimension, implicit function theorem, divergence theorem

-Useful background: Read one of the following two books:
+Useful background: Read one of the following three books:

 - MW Hirsch, S Smale & RL Devaney, Differential equations, dynamical systems and an introduction to chaos.